Ninety One UK Ltd Acquires 6,876 Shares of Amedisys, Inc. (NASDAQ:AMED)

 Ninety One UK Ltd grew its holdings in Amedisys, Inc. (NASDAQ:AMED) by 5.3% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 137,426 shares of the health services provider’s stock after acquiring an additional 6,876 shares during the quarter.
 Ninety One UK Ltd’s holdings in Amedisys were worth $36,389,000 at the end of the most recent reporting period.

 Other institutional investors have also made changes to their positions in the company.
-JJJ Advisors Inc. boosted its position in shares of Amedisys by 745.5% during the first quarter.
-JJJ Advisors Inc. now owns 93 shares of the health services provider’s stock worth $25,000 after buying an additional 82 shares during the period.
+JJJ Advisors Inc. increased its holdings in shares of Amedisys by 745.5% in the first quarter.
+JJJ Advisors Inc. now owns 93 shares of the health services provider’s stock worth $25,000 after acquiring an additional 82 shares in the last quarter.
 Semmax Financial Advisors Inc. acquired a new position in shares of Amedisys during the first quarter worth about $26,000.
 Harvest Fund Management Co.
 Ltd acquired a new position in shares of Amedisys during the fourth quarter worth about $28,000.
 Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of Amedisys during the fourth quarter worth about $32,000.
 Finally, Birchcreek Wealth Management LLC acquired a new position in shares of Amedisys during the fourth quarter worth about $67,000.
 Institutional investors own 84.61% of the company’s stock.

 Several research analysts have recently weighed in on the company.
-Benchmark upped their price objective on Amedisys from $275.00 to $325.00 and gave the stock a “buy” rating in a research report on Monday, March 1st.
-Deutsche Bank Aktiengesellschaft increased their price target on Amedisys from $275.00 to $340.00 and gave the company a “buy” rating in a research report on Monday, February 8th.
+Deutsche Bank Aktiengesellschaft upped their price objective on Amedisys from $275.00 to $340.00 and gave the stock a “buy” rating in a research report on Monday, February 8th.
 They noted that the move was a valuation call.
-Finally, Royal Bank of Canada increased their price target on Amedisys from $335.00 to $350.00 and gave the company an “outperform” rating in a research report on Friday, April 30th.
+Royal Bank of Canada upped their price objective on Amedisys from $335.00 to $350.00 and gave the stock an “outperform” rating in a research report on Friday, April 30th.
+Finally, Benchmark increased their price target on Amedisys from $275.00 to $325.00 and gave the company a “buy” rating in a research report on Monday, March 1st.
 Two research analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
 Amedisys has a consensus rating of “Buy” and an average target price of $289.00.

 Amedisys (NASDAQ:AMED) last released its quarterly earnings data on Tuesday, April 27th.
 The health services provider reported $1.54 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.43 by $0.11.
 Amedisys had a return on equity of 28.53% and a net margin of 9.53%.
 The company had revenue of $537.10 million during the quarter, compared to analysts’ expectations of $544.89 million.
 During the same period last year, the firm posted $1.05 earnings per share.
 The business’s revenue was up 9.2% on a year-over-year basis.
 As a group, analysts expect that Amedisys, Inc. will post 6.98 earnings per share for the current year.